Nam-Truong/standup/README.md

 foo@bar:~$ ./run.sh stop
 'stop' is input argument.
 07:52:48: checking if standupReminder.sh process is running.
-07:52:48: CheckResult is 1, i.e. no standupReminder.sh process found
+07:52:48: CheckResult is 1.
 07:52:48: previous standupReminder.sh process is running.
-Stop it.
+So, stop it now.
 ```

 ## 3. License